What you Should Look for in a Property Manager?

 With all the information on what to look for, now you need to decide on the right property manager.
 So how does Reventon match up?
 Servicing Melbourne, Geelong, Ballarat, Bendigo and South-east Queensland, you will be hard-pressed to find a more professional service than one offered by Reventon.
 While our reputation speaks for itself (check out the reviews on Google or Property Investory), the services that we offer are only the beginning of why you should let us manage your asset.
 Founded over 15 years ago, our focus is to provide our clients with professional and quality investment and financial services.
 The passion we have for our work as well as putting our clients at the forefront guide all the services that we offer.
 Operating with integrity, quality and care, you can be sure that we check all the boxes when it comes to excellence in property management.
 If you hire the property management services from Reventon you can expect:

 - Knowledge of all official processes (bonds, rent collection, local laws)

 - Advertising, with professional photography, to attract the best tenant

 - Everything available digitally

 Seek out a property manager that not only communicates exceptionally is approachable, but one that can multi-task, stay organised and be an adequate representative for you in all necessary situations.
-For more information on how Reventon can help you with managing your investment property, fill out out the form below and we will be in touch soon.
+For more information on how Reventon can help you with managing your investment property, contact us and we will be in touch soon.